 2. More Efficient

-This doesn’t eliminate creativity; it only eliminates impracticality.
+Systematizing your sales techniques doesn’t eliminate creativity.
+It only eliminates impracticality.
 You can mix up your responses as long as it’s part of a larger plan.
 That way you guarantee that you don’t have to think all over each time you make the same sales pitch.

 3. More Control